Sudipta-Sen/SystemDesignMasterClass/BuildingSocialNetwork-II/Session1.md

     - Multiple API servers may process the same hashtag independently, leading to local optimization rather than global.

-    - The post count for a hashtag is updated either after a certain interval or when a threshold count `n` (e.g., 10) is reached.
-After updating, the counter for the hashtag is reset to 0.
+    - The post count for a hashtag is updated either after a certain interval or when a threshold count `n` (e.g., 10) is reached, based on the total number of posts read rather than the individual tag count.
+This approach ensures that even rare hashtags get updated.
+If we were to base the threshold on the number of posts for a specific tag (e.g., updating when a tag reaches 100 posts), a rare tag might never reach that threshold and would never be updated in the hashtag DB.
+By using the number of posts read as the trigger, we guarantee that all hashtags are regularly updated.

 - **Pros:**
     - Reduces reliance on external systems like Redis or Kafka, leading to faster processing as data is handled in-memory.